 Available: Audiobook | Paperback | Hardcover | Kindle

-Cole follows a woman (Addison Bowman) who moves into a new apartment building.
-She is very curious about a man (Cole) she keeps seeing, and he is the owner of the apartment building and leader of a mafia.
+Cole follows a woman (Addison Bowman) who moves into a new apartment.
+She is very curious about a man (Cole) she keeps seeing, and he is the owner of the apartment building and the leader of a mafia.
 They fall for each other.
 Addison is innocent and doesn’t need that life, but she’s drawn into it.

 Narrator: Stephen Dexter, Laura Darrell

 Publisher: Audible Studios